Talent attraction and acquisition: 12 strategies for our hybrid reality

 Talent attraction and talent acquisition are two sides of the same coin, so enhancing one should enhance the other.

-Talent acquisition is about finding the right person for the right job in your organization.
-This covers everything from posting the job listing, to then interviewing, hiring, and onboarding new staff; it’s the active work of recruiting active candidates.
+- Talent acquisition is about finding the right person for the right job in your organization.
+This covers everything from posting the job listing to interviewing, hiring, and onboarding new staff; it’s the active work of recruiting active candidates.

-Meanwhile, talent attraction is about all the other ‘stuff’ that strengthens this process.
+- Talent attraction is about all the other ‘stuff’ that strengthens this process.
 It’s about fostering a company culture and building up a host of benefits.
 This should entice potential candidates to want to apply for that job listing in the first place.
-These efforts should also support both talent acquisition and talent retention efforts.

 Both tasks are often handled under the HR umbrella.
 But most companies will find they need a dedicated talent acquisition manager when they hit 150 employees or so.